williamdemeo/IEProps/README.md

 IEProps
 =======

-This repository contains a draft of my article
+This repository contains a draft of the article

 [Interval enforceable properties of finite groups][], *Comm.
 Alg.* (to appear).